astorfi/TensorFlow-World-Resources/README.rst

 * `Getting Started with TensorFlow`_: An easy-to-understand book on TensorFlow
 * `Hands-On Machine Learning with Scikit-Learn and TensorFlow`_: By using examples, theory, the book help to gain an understanding of the machine learning concepts
 * `Machine Learning with TensorFlow (MEAP)`_: An introduction to the concepts of TensorFlow
+* `Probabilistic Deep Learning with Python (MEAP)`_: Book that teaches the probabilistic approach to deep learning.

 .. _TensorFlow Machine Learning Cookbook: https://www.amazon.com/dp/B01HY3TC54/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1
 .. _Deep Learning with TensorFlow: https://www.packtpub.com/big-data-and-business-intelligence/deep-learning-tensorflow